longevityframework/longevity/manual/model/limitations.md

 users to provide `apply` and `unapply` methods for anything that is not a case class.
-This would also allow for bringing external classes (i.e., classes the user is not able to extend with an empty trait) into the subdomain.
+This would also allow for bringing external classes (i.e., classes the user is not able to extend with an empty trait) into the domain model.
 You can track this [on the story board](https://www.pivotaltracker.com/story/show/133617199).

 {% assign prevTitle = "key values" %}
 {% assign prevLink  = "key-values.html" %}
-{% assign upTitle   = "the subdomain" %}
+{% assign upTitle   = "the domain model" %}
 {% assign upLink    = "." %}
-{% assign nextTitle = "constructing a subdomain" %}
+{% assign nextTitle = "constructing a domain model" %}
-{% assign nextLink  = "subdomain.html" %}
+{% assign nextLink  = "model.html" %}
 {% include navigate.html %}